 Welcome!
 We look forward to serving you!

-Please find information regarding assistance for graduate degree programs below.
-Students must first apply and be accepted for admission in a degree seeking program 1 before consideration for financial assistance will be given.
-Not all graduate programs are eligible at this time for federal financial assistance 2.
+Please find information regarding assistance for graduate degree programs below and on the following information page: Federal Student Aid for Graduate and Professional Students.
+Students must first apply and be accepted for admission in a degree seeking program before consideration for financial assistance will be given.
+Not all graduate programs are eligible at this time for federal financial assistance 1.
 Students that are provisionally admitted into a graduate degree program will have aid awarded up until the provisional allowance of credits have been attempted, and therefore must be fully admitted beyond the allowance of credits on provisional status to continue receiving assistance.

 How to apply for assistance: